Continuous cutting plane algorithms in integer programming: Acknowledgments

 \section{Acknowledgments}

 The authors are indebted to Oktay G\"unl\"uk and many members of the Canada Excellence Research Chair in ``Data Science for Real-time Decision-making" at Polytechnique Montr\'eal where most of this work has been conducted while the second author was the chair holder.
+We are indebted to an anonymous referee for their very careful reading and useful suggestions.
+We are also grateful to the feedback and discussion during the IPAM ``Artificial Intelligence and Discrete Optimization" Workshop (February 27 - March 3, 2023).